H4 (film): Release

 In August 2012, a rough cut of the film was previewed at the International Shakespeare Conference in Stratford-upon-Avon to international Shakespeare scholars.
+Lennix said that it was received warmly there.
+It was shown at the 40th annual meeting of the Shakespeare Association of America in 2012 and later streamed on Amazon.
+In 2014, the film was shown at the Indie Memphis Film Festival and sponsored by various organizations at Rhodes College.

 The film was scheduled for release in US cinemas in 2015.

-This was Heavy D's final film role filmed before his death in 2011, but the movie was released posthumously.
+The film was Heavy D's final screen role before his death in 2011, and the movie was released posthumously.